grafana/faro-web-sdk/packages/core/README.md

 | `preventGlobalExposure` | Flag for toggling the definition on the global object                                    | `boolean`             |                                                          |
 | `transports`            | Array of transports that should be used                                                  | `Transport[]`         |                                                          |

-Besides the mandatory properties, Faro configuration also supports the following optional properties:
+Besides the mandatory properties, Faro's configuration also supports the following optional properties:

 | Property       | Description                                                                            | Type             | Default Value |
 | -------------- | -------------------------------------------------------------------------------------- | ---------------- | ------------- |